Aiko Miyanaga

 Aiko Miyanaga (born 1974) is a contemporary Japanese artist known for sculpture and installation works that give visual form to time by revealing the evidential traces of its passing.
-Miyanaga has made many works using Napthalene which leads to the disintegration of the work over time.
+Miyanaga has made many works using naphthalenee which leads to the disintegration of the work over time.

 Early life and education

 Aiko Miyanaga was born in 1974 into a family of potters in Kyoto, Japan, heir to the Miyanaga Tozan kiln.
 Miyanaga's father is a ceramic artist and a former member of the now disbanded avant-garde modern Japanese ceramics collective Sodeisha.

 She went to school at Kyoto University of Art and Design and Tokyo National University of Fine Arts and Music graduating in 2008.

 Exhibitions

 In 2014, Miyanaga presented a work entitled "Soramimimisora (Hearing Things)", a sound installation employing ceramics.